lovkeshchopra/Easy-Travel/README.md

 # Easy-Travel
-Easy travel is an tranporation application for both web and mobile.
+Easy travel is an transportion application for both web and mobile.